mattyoung101/dotfiles/config/nvim/README.md

 - (DONE) Git integration
 - (DONE) File navigation menu should open by default on the left hand side
     - Technically I changed nothing, you just do `nvim .` instead of `nvim`
+- (DONE) Better markdown
+    - Show stuff like _italics_ and **bold** in actual italics and bold in the editor
+    - This didn't end up actually requiring a custom plugin, I just added the markdown_inline language from
+    here: https://github.com/MDeiml/tree-sitter-markdown (as mentioned here: https://github.com/nvim-treesitter/nvim-treesitter)

 ## Cheatsheet
 Common operations I forget: